satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 #### Post Training:

 - Want as high of accuracy as possible and minimal loss.
+- Test over the validation dataset
-- Test over the test/validation dataset
+- Test over the test dataset to see if it is able to make an inference.

 ####  How to Build a Validation Set using the Keras API

 - pick a subset of the training set and relabel it as `validation_dataset` **before** training.
-- this is the same thing as a "test dataset".
+- this is NOT the same thing as a "test dataset".
-- Note that the model will only be training on the training dataset but will be *tested* on the validation dataset.
+- Note that the model will only be training on the training dataset but will be further *validated* on the validation dataset.
 - Helps us see if the model is being overfit or underfit.

 ```python